compose-spec/compose-spec/spec.md

   - "com.example.label-with-empty-value"
 ```

-Compose implementation MUST set `com.docker.compose.project` and `com.docker.compose.network` labels.
+Compose implementations MUST set `com.docker.compose.project` and `com.docker.compose.network` labels.

 ### external

-If set to `true`, `external` specifies that this network has been created outside of the Compose implementation.
-The latter
+If set to `true`, `external` specifies that this network’s lifecycle is maintained outside of that of the application.
-does not attempt to create it, and raises an error if it doesn't exist.
+Compose Implementations SHOULD NOT attempt to create these networks, and raises an error if one doesn't exist.

 In the example below, `proxy` is the gateway to the outside world.
 Instead of attempting to create a network called
-`{project_name}_outside`, Compose implementation lookup platform for an existing network simply called `outside` and
+`{project_name}_outside`, Compose implementations SHOULD interrogate the platform for an existing network simply
-connect the `proxy` service's containers to it.
+called `outside` and connect the `proxy` service's containers to it.

 ```yml
 version: "3"